 Long Road to Medicaid Expansion

-More than 50 years ago this month, Medicaid was created as a jointly funded partnership between the federal government, which establishes parameters, and the states that administer it.
+More than 50 years ago, Medicaid was created as a jointly funded partnership between the federal government, which establishes parameters, and the states that administer it.
 While there was a lag between passage of the statute and adoption of the program by all states, the path to Medicaid expansion under the Affordable Care Act (ACA) for individuals with incomes up to 138 percent of the federal poverty level has been far more circuitous.

 After Medicaid expansion under the ACA became a state option in 2014, 24 states and the District of Columbia opted for it immediately.
 By the summer of 2016, seven more states had signed on.
 Since then, no state has implemented expansion.
 This pause is likely due, at least in part, to federal efforts throughout 2017 to repeal the ACA, including full repeal of the Medicaid expansion, converting federal funding for the program to block grants, and substantial cuts to federal funding.

 Whatever the fate of the ballot initiatives, at least one more state will implement Medicaid expansion next year.
 This spring, legislators in Virginia voted to expand Medicaid after years of deliberation.
 Up to 400,000 Virginians are expected to become newly eligible for coverage on January 1, 2019.1 More than a quarter of them are adults who are currently uninsured because they fall into the “coverage gap”: their incomes are too low to qualify for premium assistance in the marketplace, yet they’re ineligible for Virginia’s existing Medicaid program.2